Wroniec (book)

-The book is presented in the form of a fairy tale for children and tells the story of a fantasy-like adventure of a young boy during the martial law in Poland of the December 1981.
+The book is presented in the form of a fairy tale for children and tells the story of a fantasy-like adventure of a young boy during the martial law in Poland of December 1981.
 Due to its layered nature, it contains numerous serious references to the events surrounding the controversial martial law in question and is targeted more at adults than at children.

 Dukaj has described the book as the "dark, national phantasmagoria in the form of a children's fairy tale"; Crow-Soldiers throw those caught without a pass into boiling cauldrons, Milipants (misspelled militiamen) beat with the intention to kill, and crows go for the eyes.
 There are numerous references to language and cultural aspects of the bygone Polish People's Republic.
 Dukaj mixes the vocabulary of a little boy with the Polish Communist Party's newspeak.
 He creates new words, and the book is full of songs and poems created through that mix.
 There are inspirations and references to the Grimm Brothers, Lewis Carroll (whose quote opens the book), Cormac McCarthy, Edgar Allan Poe, Stefan Żeromski and Tadeusz Konwicki.